Section of heavily traveled I-95 collapses in Philadelphia after tanker truck catches fire

 PHILADELPHIA (AP) — An elevated section of Interstate 95 collapsed early Sunday in Philadelphia after a tanker truck carrying flammable cargo caught fire, closing a heavily traveled segment of the East Coast’s main north-south highway indefinitely, authorities said.

-Transportation officials warned of extensive delays and street closures and urged drivers to avoid the area in the northeast corner of the city.
+Transportation officials warned of extensive delays and street closures and urged drivers to avoid the area in the city’s northeast corner.
 Officials said the tanker contained a petroleum product that may have been hundreds of gallons of gasoline.
-The fire was reported to be under control.
+The fire took about an hour to get under control.

-Video from the scene showed a massive concrete slab had fallen from I-95 onto the road below.
-There were no reports of injuries.

-The northbound lanes of I-95 were gone, and the southbound lanes were “compromised” due to heat from the fire, said Derek Bowmer, battalion chief of the Philadelphia Fire Department.
-Runoff from the fire or perhaps broken gas lines were causing explosions underground, he added.
+The northbound lanes of I-95 were gone and the southbound lanes were “compromised” by heat from the fire, said Derek Bowmer, battalion chief of the Philadelphia Fire Department.
+Runoff from the fire or perhaps broken gas lines caused explosions underground, he added.

-Some kind of crash happened on a ramp underneath northbound I-95 around 6:15 a.m.
-The northbound section above the fire collapsed quickly, state Transportation Department spokesman Brad Rudolph said.
+Some kind of crash happened on a ramp underneath northbound I-95 around 6:15 a.m., said state Transportation Department spokesman Brad Rudolph, and the northbound section above the fire collapsed quickly.

+The southbound lanes were heavily damaged, “and we are assessing that now,” Rudolph said.

+Gov. Josh Shapiro, who said Sunday evening he planned to issue a disaster declaration Monday to speed federal funds, said at least one vehicle was still trapped beneath the collapsed roadway.

 Mark Fusetti, a retired Philadelphia police sergeant, said he was driving south toward the city’s airport when he noticed thick, black smoke rising over the highway.
 As he passed the fire, the road beneath began to “dip,” creating a noticeable depression that was visible in video he took of the scene, he said.